 Great Barrier Reef is on the list “7 Natural Wonders of the World” for fantastic reasons as well.
 It is the world’s longest spanning natural beauty at more than 1,200 miles.

-It stretched along the northeast coast of Australia and made up of the skeletons of marine polyps.
+It stretched along the northeast coast of Australia and was made up of the skeletons of marine polyps.

-Generation of coral polyps that lived and died underwater eventually created a reef which now also allows diverse organisms to thrive.
+Generation of coral polyps that lived and died underwater eventually created a reef that now also allows diverse organisms to thrive.
 Current generations of polyps along with numerous species of exotic marine plants find a home in the ridge.

 That is not the case with the Harbor of Rio de Janeiro.
 While humans indeed engineer the infrastructures, the area itself was created by one of the most significant forces of nature: erosion.

 It is surrounded by beautiful mountains including the well-known Sugarloaf Mountain (1,296 feet), Corcovado Peak (2,310 feet), and the hills of Tijuca (2,310 feet).
-Right in front of the harbour, there are numerous islands to amplify its beauty.
+Right in front of the harbor, there are numerous islands to amplify its beauty.

 In case you don’t remember, the peak of Corcovado is the place where Christ the Redeemer has been standing for more than 85 years now.

-When India (then a separate continent) collided and became one with Asia, Himalayas were born.
+When India (then a separate continent) collided and became one with Asia, the Himalayas were born.
 Among the many mountainous formations, one of them stands out from the crowd quite literally: Everest.

 It is the tallest mountain on Earth standing at more than 29,000 feet.
 Many people have done successful climbs to the top, and more died trying.
-Everest is a wonder not only because of the height, but also its mystery and divinity.
+Everest is a wonder not only because of its height, but also its mystery and divinity.